 3. Its Proximity With The TV

-The antenna should be neither too close nor too far from the television.
+The antenna should be not touching the TV.
 Many TVs emit radio frequency noise that can be picked up by an antenna being too close to the TV.
 It may degrade reception.
 If the antenna needs to be near the TV, try to keep it above the TV, or at least a foot away if it needs to be along side the TV.

 Extending the antenna's distance from the TV with an additional length of cable may be desirable, but it should not go too far.
 The longer the cable is, the more attenuation (loss of signal) you will incur.
 A 50ft (15m) length of the cable would be okay.
-But if it needs to be much farther away, consider connecting an inline signal booster (amplifier) to the antenna.
+But if the antenna needs to be 100ft (30m) away, or more, consider connecting an inline signal booster (amplifier) to the antenna.

 4. Its Orientation

-Orientation is the direction in which it faces and its angle (if any) with respect to the floor.
-With rabbit-ears, loops, and flat panel antennas, the signals will be best picked up when they are coming broadside toward the antenna.
+The orientation of the antenna is the direction in which it faces and its angle (if any) with respect to the floor.
+With rabbit-ears, loops, and flat panel antennas, signals are best picked up when they are coming broadside toward the antenna.
 For other types of antennas, consult your owner's manual for more details.
 Since TV signals might be coming from more than one direction you may have to compromise.
 Go with the orientation that maximizes the signal strength for the TV stations you will be watching the most.

 This is a single loop of bare wire that is usually 7-to-8-inches in diameter.
 Loops are designed to receive channels whose physical frequencies are in the UHF band (channels 14 and above).

-This is the most common type of antenna, consisting of two telescopic elements, and is commonly known as rabbit-ears.
-These elements are primarily designed for picking up channels in the VHF band (channels 2 through 13), but will also pick up the higher channels.
-Each element should be tilted at a modest angle away from each other, and extended equally to whatever length yields the best signal strength.
+This is the most common type of antenna, consisting of two telescopic elements, commonly known as rabbit ears.
+They are primarily designed for picking up channels in the VHF band (channels 2 through 13), but can also pick up the UHF channels when not coupled with a loop.
+The elements should be tilted away from each other at a modest angle, and extended to whatever length yields the best reception.

 How To Measure TV Signal Strength